Czapek - Past, Present and Future

 With a name like Czapek that succumbed to obscurity for so long but still has the provenance to be well recognized one can certainly expect many challenges.
-But a group of 3 highly passionate watch industry veterans has taken this challenge head on and as a result, have already marched their way into horological stardom with the awarding of the 2016 public prize.
+But a group of 3 highly passionate watch industry veterans has taken this challenge head on and as a result, have already marched their way into horological stardom with the awarding of the GPHG public prize in 2016.

 According to Czapek, “In November 2015, three enthusiasts of art, crafts, and watchmaking relaunched Czapek & Cie following an intense three-year period of research and development.
 They designed an innovative funding system to finance the project using the crowdfunding sites in three different jurisdictions, a world premiere.
 ‘This way we fully share our passion and adventure,’ says Xavier de Roquemaurel.’It’s incredible to think that you actually can be an owner of the brand and participate in the creation of the models.
 It’s unique in our industry.’”